{{ 'ml-label-loading-course' | message }}

 Drawing a Marble

-This affects the probability of picking an orange marble on the second draw.
-Now there is still orange marble, but instead of there are marbles in total.
+This affects the probability of picking the orange marble on the second draw.
+Now there is still orange marble in the bowl, but instead of there are marbles in total in the bowl.

-Using this information, the sample space of the described situation can be found.
+The sample space of the situation can be found using this information.

-Out of there is only outcome that corresponds to first drawing a green marble and then an orange marble.
-Therefore, the probability of picking a green and then an orange marble is
+Out of the possible outcomes, only outcome corresponds to first drawing the green marble and then the orange marble.
+Therefore, the probability of picking the green and then the orange marble is

 Because the occurrence of the first event affects the occurrence of the second, these events can be concluded to be dependent.